-- Sex: Almost 50 percent of women between ages 40 and 50 have some form of varicose veins.
-Four times more women than men have varicose veins, and they become more prevalent with age.
+- Sex: Almost 50% of women between ages 40 and 50 have some form of varicose veins.
+Varicose veins are 4 times more common in women than men.

-- Age: There is an increased risk of varicose veins with aging because wear and tear on the valves in the veins develops.
+- Age: There is an increased risk of varicose veins with aging as wear and tear on the valves in the veins develops.